jump-dev/JuMP.jl/docs/src/index.md

 #     https://github.com/JuliaOpt/JuMP.jl/issues/1175.
 # - When a word is a Julia symbol and not an English word, enclose it with
 #   backticks and add a `@ref` if it has a docstring in this doc.
 If it is a
-#   plural, add the "s" after the closing backstick.
+#   plural, add the "s" after the closing backtick.
 Example:
 #   [`VariableRef`](@ref)s, `Int`.
 ```